 5. Where will your dog sit in the boat?

-Most of our dogs travel in one of the rafts (with the notable exception of Mabey, who prefers to perch on a stand-up paddleboard).
-Dogs on rafts can be a pain, especially if they can’t find the right spot to hang out.
-They will scrabble around, hopping from chamber to chamber, occasionally trying to jump out—typically right before you enter a rocky rapid.
+Dogs will be happiest floating the river in a raft as it’s extremely tricky to keep them on a paddleboard or in a canoe unless you’re on flat water.
+But dogs on rafts can be a pain in any type of water, especially if they can’t find the right spot to hang out.
+They will scrabble around, hopping from chamber to chamber, occasionally trying to jump out—typically right before you enter the riffles.

 The trick is to give them something relatively flat and non-slick to lie on.
-We use Paco pads for our sleeping pads, and these super-thick, super-resilient pads make excellent decks for dogs: Just strap it across the dry box and your dog will likely plop right on it and not move for a while.
+We use Paco pads for our sleeping pads.
+These super-thick, super-resilient pads make excellent decks for dogs: Just strap the pad across the dry box and your dog will likely plop right on it and not move for a while.
 The material of Paco pads can withstand plenty of dog scrabbling.
 But any tent sleeping pad will work fine, as will draping an old towel across the dry box (which keeps the dog from being scalded by a scorching dry box in hot weather).

 Lindy chilling out on a stable sleeping pad on the raft